What is the 'secret deal' between Modi Govt and Finmeccanica, asks Cong | Politics

 - India

-The opposition party claimed that a ''fake bogey of corruption'' was raised by the BJP over the buying of VVIP helicopters during the UPA-II rule and asked if it was being given a quiet burial.
+The opposition party asked whether the corruption bogey raised by the BJP over the buying of VVIP helicopters during the UPA-II rule was being given a quiet burial.

+Former Congress president Rahul Gandhi said Agusta which was dubbed as a corrupt company by top BJP leaders has now become clean after being washed in the BJP laundry.

+''Earlier Agusta was corrupt, now it is clean after it got washed in the BJP laundry,'' said Gandhi in a tweet in Hindi, using the hashtag ''#RIPlogic''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)